Coconut Yogurt Sauerkraut

 Eric Bakker N.D.

 Greetings!
 I am a naturopathic physician from New Zealand.
-Although I’ve retired from clinical practice since 2019, I remain passionate about helping people improve their lives.
-You’ll find I’m active online with a focus on natural health and wellbeing education through my Facebook page and YouTube channel, including this website.
+Although I’ve retired from clinical practice since 2019 after 34 years of clinic.
+I remain passionate about helping people improve their lives.
+You’ll find I’m active online with a focus on natural health and wellbeing education through my Facebook page, Reddit page and YouTube channel, including this website.

 Similar Posts